 Disc Golf Flying High in the Region

-New disc golf courses and clubs are flying high in the Eugene, Cascades & Coast region of Oregon.
-Recently opened courses on the Pacific coast and at the foothills of the Cascade Mountains provide stunning variations in terrain and technical challenges along with incredibly beautiful scenery that only the Pacific Northwest can offer.
-The enthusiasm of local clubs, and the number and variety of disc golf courses in the region, now make it well-suited for tournaments and events.
+Disc golf courses and clubs are flying high in the Eugene, Cascades & Coast region of Oregon.
+Courses on the Pacific coast and at the foothills of the Cascade Mountains provide stunning variations in terrain and technical challenges along with incredibly beautiful scenery that only this region of Oregon can offer.
+The enthusiasm of local clubs, and the number and variety of disc golf courses in the region, make it well-suited for tournaments and events.

-Alton Baker Disc Golf Course, home of the Alton Baker Disc Golf Club, is built into a city park Just two miles north of the University of Oregon in Eugene.
-This 18-hole course provides slight elevation and trees throughout the course making it challenging for even the most accomplished players.
+Home of the Alton Baker Disc Golf Club, the Alton Baker Disc Golf Course is built into a city park just two miles north of the University of Oregon in Eugene.
+This 18-hole course provides slight elevation and trees, making it challenging for even the most accomplished players.
 When on the course, one can catch glimpses of nearby Autzen Stadium, Pre’s Running Trail and the local gardens scattered throughout the park.
-The course hosted several C-tier events in 2020 including the Eugene Disc Golf Celebration and the Monster Fall Series.
+The course has hosted several C-tier events including the Eugene Disc Golf Celebration and the Monster Fall Series.

-Found at Westmoreland Park, just two miles west of the University of Oregon lies the Westmoreland Disc Golf Course.
+Found at Westmoreland Park, just two miles west of the University of Oregon, lies the Westmoreland Disc Golf Course.
 This very accessible, nine-hole course is in a mixed-use city park with some changes in elevation and scattered foliage.
 If you’re looking for a unique challenge, the right weather conditions make this course to be a muddy yet fun experience.

-The Clearwater Disc Golf Course can be found in the popular Clearwater Park in Springfield.
-Spanning across 12 acres, this nine-hole course is played next to a beautiful river.
-The course is mostly flat and woodsy with a good mix of hole lengths requiring accurate throws.
+Found in the popular Clearwater Park in Springfield, this disc golf course spans across 12 acres.
+The nine-hole course is played next to a beautiful river and is mostly flat and woodsy with a good mix of hole lengths requiring accurate throws.
 A paved parking area and restrooms are available on-site as well.

 Just off I-5 and 20 minutes south of Eugene, is the Cottage Grove Disc Golf Course.
 Conjoined to North Regional Park, this 19-hole course brings a good variety of holes and obstacles to the table.
 Most of the pins have multiple locations, allowing the course to change periodically to create different challenges.
 With both wooded and open holes, holes that have water hazards and even an island hole, this course gives a different experience to each player.
 Concrete tee pads, well-maintained fairways and open and tight throws help for different types of throwers.
 Experienced players will find it a unique individual challenge.
 Known to locals as “The Grove”, this course was created through the partnership of dedicated volunteers, Cottage Grove Disc Golf Club members and the City of Cottage Grove.